The History of NCIL – How did we get here?

 5. Right to Flexible Funding

-When someone is using their Individual Budget they should be free to spend their funds in the way that makes best sense to them, without unnecessary restrictions.
+When someone is using their Individual Budget they should be free to spend their

 I can use my money flexibly and creatively.